 Our equality is-because Chuck is high he is equal, and we need him.
 When I cannot reach for something he may help out [laughs, laughter].
-That is why he is, you know, he has his own virtue.
+That is why he has his own virtue.
 [Laughing.]
-If we make you-if you-if I make you same size, you know, you will be-all of you will be dead, you know.
+If I make you same size, all of you will be dead.
 There is no reason why we have so many people.
 Maybe one is enough.
-If you are same size, and same-and your hand and feet and face are same, you know, one person will suffice.
+If you are same size, and your hand and feet and face are same, one person will suffice.
 We don't need so many people.
-That is so-called-it, you know, wrong equality, $aku-by\bar{o}d\bar{o}$.
+That is so-called-it wrong equality, aku-byodo.

 So something should be equal-only one thing should be equal, but rest of things should be different.
 And to understand how important it is to be different is actual practice.
-This is the practice [to which] many teachers devoted themselves.
+This is the practice to which many teachers devoted themselves.
 Practice of difference is very difficult.
-That was the, you know, point we came across [in last night's lecture].
+That was the point we came across in last night's lecture.

-Here is a Zen story about Hyakujō-Hyakujō.
-Do you know Hyakujō?5 Hyakujō is a great Zen master in China who established Zen precepts.
+Here is a Zen story about Hyakujō.
+Do you know Hyakujō?
+[Hyakujō Ekai (Baizhang Huaihai): 720-814.
+Ch'an master of T'ang period.
+Student of Baso Dōitsu, master of Isan Reiyū.]
+Hyakujō is a great Zen master in China who established Zen precepts.
 And what we are observing at Tassajara or in Japan is mostly Hyakujō's way.
-How we live in [leaving? leave the?] zendō and how we-what kind of sitting we have is almost [completely] set up by Hyakujō.
+How we live in the zendō and what kind of sitting we have is almost completely set up by Hyakujō.
 And we are still following his way.
-It is difficult to, you know, to go out of his way.
+It is difficult to go out of his way.

-Hyakujō once mounted the pulpit-the altar like-like this, you know, and kōan says whenever he appears on the altar, the old-an old man also appear at the rear of the row-in the corner of the lecture hall.
-And when -when people leave, you know, when students leave, that old man also left.
-One day-one day, all the-almost all the students left, but that old man did not leave.
+Hyakujō once mounted the pulpit-the altar like this, and kōan says whenever he appears on the altar, an old man also appear at the rear of the row-in the corner of the lecture hall.
+And when people leave, when students leave, that old man also left.
+One day, almost all the students left, but that old man did not leave.
 He was still sitting.
 That is trouble [laughs].
 Anyway, I have to explain.
 [Laughs.]
 That is already trouble.